-The Union and Employers agree to comply with the Letter of Understanding dated January 30, 2013 relating to the performance of tank work.
+The Union and Employers agree to comply with the letter dated July 25, 2019 relating to the performance of tank work (See Letter No. 3).

 ARTICLE 31.00 - ADMINISTRATION OF AGREEMENT

 In order that the terms and provisions of this Collective Agreement are applied in a uniform and impartial manner, the Union and the Employer agree to meet at least twice each year for the purpose of discussing mutual problems and matters of interest.